 Publisher metadata is one side of the story surrounding research outputs, but conversations—and ideas that build further around scholarly research—take place all over the web.
 So we built a service that captures and records these ‘Events’.
 Events are comments, links, shares, bookmarks, references, etc. These help tell the fuller story of how research connects.

-Led by Crossref as a community-governed not-for-profit organization, Event Data provides open, transparent, and traceable information about the provenance and context of every Event.
+Event Data (in Beta throughout 2019) provides open, transparent, and traceable information about the provenance and context of every Event.

 Metadata + Event Data = A fuller picture.